We speak multiple languages :

 When to Visit the Dentist for Denture Care

-At Franklin Dental Centre, we recommend scheduling an appointment if:
+At Fort McMurray Smiles, we recommend scheduling an appointment if:

 • Your dentures feel loose and unstable or cause sore spots.